 Forman and Hannah (Sheriffs) Rice had 10 children, the first and eighth of which died at or shortly after birth.
 The surviving children included Ethel (1896 1991), Edith (1897-1967), Beulah (1899-1961), Rex Ray (1901-1975), Boyd Brenton (1903-1981), Seretha Dora (1906-1994), Kenneth LeClair (1910-1978) and Max Laughlin (1912-2003).

 Forman Rice owned and farmed property on the west side of the Morganville Road where it is intersected by the brook flowing from Barnes Lake, commonly known in the 1950s as Daddy Franklin Brook.
-The property was initially part of a larger land grant from the Crown to Captain Christopher Benson et al circa 1784.
+The property was initially part of a larger land grant from the Crown to Captain Christopher Benson et al c1784.

-On his 1871 map Church attributes residency/ownership of the property, as well as an additional property to the north to B Rice, ostensibly Benjamin Rice.
+On his 1871 map Church attributed residency/ownership of the property, as well as an additional property to the north to B Rice, ostensibly Benjamin Rice.
 One W Rice occupied the next property north, and B Rice held a property on the south side of the brook.
-Circa 1953 the Forman Rice property was sold to Will Dondale of Sissiboo Road after son Kenneth determined he would not return from Alberta to resume farming.
+Circa 1953 the Forman Rice property was sold to Will Dondale of Sissiboo Road after Forman's son Kenneth determined he would not return from Alberta to resume farming.

 Benjamin Rice was the son of William Rice and Jane Cushing.
 He was born in Bridgeport (the Annapolis County side of Bear River) in 1823 and died in Hillsburg, NS, (the Digby County side of Bear River) in 1902.

 Benjamin married second Soretha Jane Poole who was born in NS in 1843 and died in 1878.
 The couple was married in 1867 when Soretha was 24 and Benjamin 45.
 Soretha was the daughter of James William Poole and Deborah Thomas.